 - Graduate of a California Accredited School of Vocational Nursing.
 Successful completion of a California Accredited Vocational Nursing Program.
-Contact your program director for application forms and instructions. - 2.
+Contact your program Executive Director for application forms and instructions. - 2.
 Graduate of an Out-Of-State School of Practical/Vocational Nursing.